How is RenderPal V2 licensed?

 On how many machines can I use the Server, Client and Remote Controller?

-The RenderPal V2 Server may only be used on one machine; the RenderPal V2 Client and RenderPal V2 Remote Controller may be installed on as many machines as you like, but the number of clients the server supports depends on your purchased licenses (a site license doesn't impose any limits, while a node license only allows you to add up to as many clients as you have node licenses).
+The RenderPal V2 Server may only be used on one machine; the RenderPal V2 Client and RenderPal V2 Remote Controller may be installed on as many machines as you like, but the number of clients the server supports depends on your purchased licenses (a site license doesn't impose any limits on the nodes, while a node license only allows you to add up to as many clients as you have node licenses).

 I am not sure about the UMIC and Verification Code.
 Could you explain it a bit further?